Landing High Japan

-Landing High Japan (ランディングハイジャパン) is an arcade video game in which the object is to pilot a commercial airliner, taking off from and landing at several Japanese airports.
-It is a part of the Landing series of airline simulation arcade games which also includes Midnight Landing (1987), Top Landing (1988) and Landing Gear (1995).
+Landing High Japan (ランディングハイジャパン) is a flight simulation arcade video game released by Taito in 1999.
+The object is to pilot a commercial airliner, taking off from and landing at several Japanese airports.
+It is part of the Landing series of airline simulation arcade games which also includes Midnight Landing (1987), Top Landing (1988) and Landing Gear (1995).

 The game is available in both 29" and 50" versions.

 Gameplay

 The player pilots commercial aircraft simulating the experience of realistic commercial flights.
 The player is required to master all the intricate steps and maintain a smooth flight for the passengers.
 The player must follow the red and green markers that indicates the proper flight path during each landing and takeoff phase.
 The player is required to follow every step including communication with the co-pilot and the tower by pressing the Speak Button.

 The game has two modes including Training Flight, where players can perform 3 landings with explanations of the piloting system, and Airline Flight, where players can select any of 6 airports in Japan.
 During gameplay, the player takes off once, and thereafter conducts mostly landings at every selected destination airport.
 All Nippon Airways is product-placed as the airline in the game.
 The game has 5 realistic commercial aircraft, including the Boeing 747-481D, Boeing 767-281, Boeing 767-381, Boeing 777-281 and Boeing 777-381.
 Players can choose two different piloting systems including Automatic, where players use the flight yoke and rudder pedals, and Manual, where the player is given additional controls, using the thrust throttle, flaps setting buttons, and the cockpit display screen change button.
 There is a small LCD monitor above the yoke that has 4 configuration displays, including horizon indicators, engine operation, airspeed, and altitude.

 The six airports include Osaka, Hiroshima, Naha, Sapporo, Tokyo, and Fukuoka.
 During gameplay, the player takes off once, and thereafter conducts mostly landings at every selected destination airport.
 In Training Flight, players cannot choose their own airport.
 Inclement weather including clouds, rain, thunderstorms, and snow may be encountered.
 Time of day is also featured in the game.
 During each landing in Airline Mode, wind speed and wind direction are shown and the flight path and wind patterns become more difficult with each successive landing as players progress.